leecbaker/datareftool/README.md

     msbuild src/plugin.vcxproj /p:Configuration=Release /p:PlatformToolset=CTP_Nov2013 /flp:logfile=plugin_build.log;verbosity=normal

 Note that you'll need the Nov 2013 CTP compiler or Visual Studio 14 preview to be able to build the plugin, since it uses some C++11 features.
 Both are a free download from Microsoft.
 You'll see a ton of warnings (6890 warnings on my machine!), but I couldn't find any that really had much relevance.

+### Adding custom datarefs
+You can use DRT to display your plugin's custom datarefs.
+Just send a message of type 0x01000000 with a pointer to the name of the dataref as the payload.
+There is an example of how to do this in [plugin_custom_dataref.cpp](plugin_custom_dataref.cpp).
+(This is exactly the same method that you use to add a custom dataref to Data Ref Editor.)

 ### Author
 DRT is written by Lee C. Baker.
 If you benefitted from this plugin, please consider purchasing the <a href="https://planecommand.com">PlaneCommand voice recognition plugin.